TEALSK12/2nd-semester-introduction-to-computer-science/units/6_unit/04_lesson/lesson.md

 ##Learning Objectives
 Students will be able to...

-* Use loops to traverse lists contained in a dictionary
+* Use loops to traverse through key/value pairs in a dictionary

 ##Materials/Preparation
 * [Do Now]